 Detailed course offerings (Time Schedule) are available for

-Computational methods for analyzing mathematical representations of physical processes.
+Computational methods for analyzing mathematical representations of physical processes that builds upon computer programming skills.
 Development of judgment for mathematical tool selection and identification of plausible but incorrect computational solutions and movement to correct solutions.
-Taught via in-class examples and programming with computational linear algebra manifest in MATLAB.
-Prerequisite: minimum grade of 2.0 in STMATH 307.
+Taught via in-class examples and programming with computational linear algebra utilized.
+Prerequisite: a minimum grade of 2.0 in CSS 112; and a minimum grade of 2.0 in STMATH 307.
 Offered: AW.

 View course details in MyPlan: B ENGR 310

 B ENGR 320 Fundamentals of Materials Science (4) John W Bridge

 Properties of metals, ceramics, polymers, and composites in relation to their internal subatomic, microscopic, and macroscopic structures.
 Incorporates materials testing, analysis of failure, and engineering of materials to achieve desired function and performance.
 Prerequisite: a minimum grade of 2.0 in B CHEM 143; and a minimum grade of 2.0 in B CHEM 144.
 Offered: AW.

 View course details in MyPlan: B ENGR 320

 B ENGR 321 Materials Engineering Lab (2) John W Bridge

 Weekly lab experimentation and techniques used in evaluating the physical and mechanical properties of metals, ceramics, polymers, and composites.
 Instruction and use of analytical equipment, data collection and analysis, teamwork skills, laboratory report writing.
 Prerequisite: a minimum grade of 1.7 in B ME 222; and a minimum grade of 1.7 in B ENGR 320, which may be taken concurrently.
 Offered: AWSp.